EzekielNOR/Chronos-Calendar/README.md

 - **Enable notifications** when prompted—needed for reminders to work
 - **Multiple family members?** Each person sets up their own calendars on their own device.
 Nothing is shared between devices.
-- **Shared Google Calendar?** Just add the same calendar URL on each device
+- **Shared family calendar?** Everyone adds the same calendar URL on their own device
 - **Hide a calendar temporarily?** Use the toggle switch in Settings instead of deleting
 - **Customize reminder time** in Settings (15min to 2 hours)